Phenomenological quantum mechanics: I. Phenomenology of quantum observables: Phenomenology of sequential measurement experiments

 To demonstrate its veracity, we now apply this parameterization and recover the recurrence rule:

-The added value in using the functions $I_{\bm{t}_n}^{\bm{F}_n}$ is the possibility to reformulate the content of observation~\ref{obs:pair-wise_interference} as an explicit decomposition that reduces all instances of the overt coarse-grained measurements in terms of relatively fine-grained measurements.
+The added value in using the functions $I_{\tup{t}}^{\tup{F}}$ is the possibility to reformulate the content of observation~\ref{obs:pair-wise_interference} as an explicit decomposition that reduces all instances of the overt coarse-grained measurements in terms of relatively fine-grained measurements.
 It has been pointed out~\cite{Sorkin_ModPhysLettA94,Sorkin_JoPA07} that the pair-wise interference between routing alternatives could be considered as a defining feature of the quantum theory.
-The parameterization~\eqref{eq:quantum_interference} reflects this fact via the structure of the \textit{interference terms} $I_{\bm{t}_n}^{\bm{F}_n}$ as functions of \textit{pairs} of sequences, specifically.
+The parameterization~\eqref{eq:quantum_interference} reflects this fact via the structure of the \textit{interference terms} $I_{\tup{t}}^{\tup{F}}$ as functions of \textit{pairs} of sequences, specifically.
 In principle, one could imagine a non-classical theory (i.e., a physical theory not describable within the trajectory picture) in which the interference also occurs between $k>2$ alternatives.
 As we shall demonstrate later down the line, the fact that $k=2$ in quantum mechanics has profound consequences for the whole structure of its formalism.
 Undoubtedly, the same would be true for hypothetical theories with $k>2$, which would likely be even more ``exotic'' than quantum mechanics itself, provided they could exist as physical theories.